Work on roads and footways

-- pay the application fee using a Visa or Mastercard
+- pay the application fee using Visa or MasterCard.

 Alternatively, you can use the hard copy form.

-A well-made application that meets the guidelines and the applicable fees are paid can be processed within five working days.
+Council can process a well-made application within five working days.
+The application must meet the guidelines and all applicable fees are paid.
 For applications that are incomplete or require further information, it may take up to 20 working days.

 Construction work zone application

 Some areas of Brisbane have restricted space for construction works.
-If needed a construction work zone can be created to assist with the loading and unloading of equipment and materials for a work site by temporarily occupying the road.
-A permit is required for construction work zones or construction loading zones.
+If needed, Council can create a construction work zone to assist with loading and unloading equipment and materials for a work site by temporarily occupying the road.
+You require a permit for construction work zones or construction loading zones.

 For further information, phone Council's Business Hotline on 133 BNE (133 263).